MicrosoftDocs/bot-docs/articles/includes/azure-bot-resource/azure-bot-resource.md

 1. Select **Create**.
 1. Enter values in the required fields and review and update settings.

    1. Provide information under **Project details**.
 Select whether your bot will have global or local data residency.
-Currently, the local data residency feature is only available for resources in the "westeurope" region.
+Currently, the local data residency feature is available for resources in the "westeurope" and "centralindia" region.
 For more information, see [Regionalization in Azure AI Bot Service](../../v4sdk/bot-builder-concept-regionalization.md).

       :::image type="content" source="../../media/azure-bot-resource/azure-bot-project-details.png" alt-text="The project details settings for an Azure Bot resource":::